Amazon workers reject union bid in upstate New York

 The group’s second loss is showing how difficult it is to replicate a union win at Amazon, said John Logan, the director of labor and employment studies at San Francisco State University, adding the company’s large warehouses and high turnover rate makes organizing particularly challenging.

-“It’s very difficult for any union to win there,” he said.
 “It has so many resources to throw at this.
-And it’s so prepared to do anything to try to crush the organizing that’s in the warehouses.”
+And it’s so prepared to do anything to try to crush the organizing that’s in the warehouses,” Logan said.

 Amazon has also been trying to undo the ALU’s lone victory, filing more than two dozen objections to the election and seeking a redo vote.
-Last month, a federal labor official concluded the union should be certified as a bargaining representative for the warehouse.
-Amazon, which hasn’t recognized the union, said it intends to appeal the decision and CEO Andy Jassy has also signaled the company could take the case to federal court.
+Last month, a federal labor official concluded the union should be certified as a bargaining representative for the warehouse, but Amazon said it intends to appeal the decision.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.